MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-connect.md

 # Description

-You can connect your Power Virtual Agents bot to a custom canvas so that you can directly send messages and recieve dynamic responses (such as Adaptive Cards and Carousels) and then custom render them directly from the bot engine.
+You can connect your Power Virtual Agents bot to a custom canvas so that you can directly send messages and receive dynamic responses (such as Adaptive Cards and Carousels) and then custom render them directly from the bot engine.

 This article describes how to set up a demo to test and configure this functionality.